 The key findings from previous research show that:

-• Grazed grass offers Irish livestock farmers an economic advantage over their European counterparts as the grass is cheaper and locally grown (ifac.ie, 2018).
+• Grazed grass offers Irish livestock farmers an economic advantage over their European counterparts as the grass is cheaper and locally grown (Läpple et al., 2012).

 • On average each additional tonne of dry pasture matter used increased gross profit by €278 and net profit by €173 on dairy farms in Ireland (Hanrahan et al., 2018).

-• Grazing days could be increased from 213 to 273/ year resulting in increased grass utilisation, milk and milk solids production, and reduced annual supplementary feed requirements (Cahill et al., n.d.).
+• Extending grazing season results in increased grass utilisation, milk, and milk solids production, and reduced annual supplementary feed requirements (Cahill et al., n.d.).

 Links to more research